dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 refine the *P* 1 solution to the correct cell.
 For this reason we first run indexing in *P* 1::

-  dials.index datablock.json strong.pickle output.experiments=P1_experiments.json
+  dials.index datablock.json strong.refl output.experiments=P1_experiments.json

 and then we feed the refined :file:`P1_experiments.json` back into :program:`dials.index` specifying the correct symmetry::

-  dials.index P1_experiments.json strong.pickle space_group='H 3'
+  dials.index P1_experiments.json strong.refl space_group='H 3'

 When :program:`dials.index` is passed an :file:`experiments.json` containing a crystal model rather than just a :file:`databock.json` then it automatically